Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: Related Work

 In VQA, the decoys consist of human-generated plausible answers as well as high-frequency and random answers from the datasets.
 In Visual7W, the decoys are all human-generated plausible ones.
 Note that, humans generate those decoys by \emph{only looking at the questions and the correct answers but \textbf{not} the images}.
 Thus, the decoys might be unrelated to the corresponding images.
 A learning algorithm can potentially examine the image alone and be able to identify the correct answer.

-In visual Madlibs, the questions are generated with a limited set of question templates (``fill-in-the-blank'') and the detailed annotations (eg, objects) of the images.
+In visual Madlibs, the questions are generated with a limited set of question templates and the detailed annotations (e.g., objects) of the images.
 Thus, similarly, a learning model can examine the image alone and deduce the correct answer.

-We propose automatic procedures to revise VQA and Visual7W (and to create one based on Visual Genome) such that the decoy generation is carefully orchestrated to prevent learning algorithms from exploiting the shortcuts in the datasets by overfitting on incident statistics.
-In particular, our design goal is that a learning machine needs to understand all the 3 components of an image-question-answers triplet in order to make the right choice --- ignoring either one or two components will result in drastic degradation in performance.
+We propose automatic procedures to revise VQA and Visual7W (and to create new datasets based on COCOQA~\cite{ren2015exploring}, VQA2~\cite{goyal2016making}, and Visual Genome) such that the decoy generation is carefully orchestrated to prevent learning algorithms from exploiting the shortcuts in the datasets by overfitting on incidental statistics.
+In particular, our design goal is that a learning machine needs to understand all the 3 components of an image-question-candidate answers triplet in order to make the right choice --- ignoring either one or two components will result in drastic degradation in performance.

-Our work is inspired by the experiments in~\cite{jabri2016revisiting} where they observe that machines without looking at images or questions can still perform well on the visual QA task.
-Others have also reported similar issues~\cite{goyal2016making,zhang2016yin,johnson2016clevr,agrawal2016analyzing}, though not in the multiple-choice setting.
+Our work is inspired by the experiments in~\cite{jabri2016revisiting} where they observe that machines without looking at images or questions can still perform well on the Visual QA task.
+Others have also reported similar issues~\cite{goyal2016making,zhang2016yin,johnson2016clevr,agrawal2016analyzing,Kafle_2017_ICCV, agrawal2018don}, though not in the multiple-choice setting.
 Our work extends theirs by providing more detailed analysis \emph{as well as automatic procedures} to remedy those design deficiencies.

-Besides the visual QA task, \cite{ding2016understanding} and VisDial~\cite{das2016visual} also propose automatic ways to generate decoys for the tasks of selecting the best visual caption and dialog, respectively.
+Besides Visual QA, VisDial~\cite{das2016visual} and Ding et al. \shortcite{ding2016understanding} also propose automatic ways to generate decoys for the tasks of multiple-choice visual captioning and dialog, respectively.

+Recently, Lin and Parikh \shortcite{lin2017active} study active learning for Visual QA: \ie, how to select informative image-question pairs (for acquiring annotations) or image-question-answer triplets for machines to ``learn'' from.
+On the other hand, our work further focuses on designing better datasets for ``evaluating'' a machine.